 - If you have previously placed 1st, 2nd or 3rd in a national championship, you must move up one level if that placing was more than 12 months prior to these championships.
 Placing in freestyle does not move you up in DWAS or vice-versa.

 - Dancers must be dancing Modern Jive for more than 2 years and have placed (with or without the same partner) in Intermediate Freestyle or DWAS prior to or at this competition last year

 - May include ‘Crew’ and Recap/Consolidation/Intro-Mediate/Bridging Class Teachers, ‘Taxi Dancers’, Demonstrators and regular Beginner class teachers.

 - Placing in freestyle does not move you up in DWAS or vice versa.

 - This is considered a level of our freestyle category.

-- However, dancers may compete at this level and another level of freestyle but conditional on them competing with a different partner in the two categories.
+- However, dancers may compete at this event and another level of freestyle, conditional on them competing with a different partner in the two categories.

 - Over 45s may also compete in DWAS at the level for which they qualify.

 - Directors and Champion dancers are encouraged to not compete at this level if they are competitive in other levels.
 Directors and Champions dancers not competing in this level allow room for other over 45s to compete in this category if they feel they are not competitive in other levels of freestyle.

 - Dancers must be dancing Modern Jive and have won first place (with or without the same partner) in Intermediate Plus on TWO or more occasions in the same event, or any combination of first, second or third placings on THREE or more occasions at the Intermediate Plus level Freestyle or DWAS prior to or at this competition last year.